Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 )

-The non-negotiable step after export is validation: feed the same tensor to the PyTorch model and to the ONNX Runtime session and compare with np.allclose at a conservative tolerance.
-Typical sources of discrepancy: poorly-translated custom operators, float32 vs float16 precision differences, and the perennial batch-norm issue between training and inference mode.
+Without dynamic_axes, the model is frozen to batch size 1 and breaks in production with different batch sizes.
+The non-negotiable step after export is validation: feed the same tensor to both the PyTorch model and the ONNX Runtime session and compare at conservative tolerance.

-Execution Providers: where the performance lives
+Execution Providers: Where the Performance Lives

-Quantization and graph optimisation
+Quantization and Graph Optimisation

-On mobile, ONNX Runtime Mobile produces .aar for Android and Swift/Objective-C frameworks for iOS, with React Native bindings and reasonably-maintained Flutter plugins.
-For 20-100 MB models, it is almost always the lowest-friction option.
-On embedded edge —Jetson, Raspberry Pi, ARM industrial gateways— the argument is portability: iterate on workstation with CUDA, validate on laptop CPU, deploy on Jetson Orin with the TensorRT EP without rewriting a thing.
+onnxruntime-web runs ONNX models in the browser using WebGPU when available and WebAssembly as fallback.
+On embedded edge — Jetson, Raspberry Pi, ARM industrial gateways — the argument is portability: iterate on workstation with CUDA, validate on laptop CPU, deploy on Jetson Orin with the TensorRT EP without rewriting anything.

-ONNX Runtime isn’t the fastest engine on any specific platform, and almost no single benchmark will crown it champion.
+ONNX Runtime isn’t the fastest engine on any specific platform and almost no single benchmark will crown it champion.
 It doesn’t pretend to.
 Its proposition is to absorb the complexity of heterogeneity: one artifact, one API, many targets, and enough performance margin on each to make portability pay.
+The honest caveat in Q1 2024 is the state of NPUs: commercial narrative runs ahead of operational reality.
+For everything else — CPU, consumer GPU, browser, classic mobile — it’s already the sensible choice.